01-edu/public/subjects/localhost/audit/README.md

-#### Localhost is about creating your own HTTP server and test it with an actual browser.
+Localhost is about creating your own HTTP server and test it with an actual browser.
 ##### Take the necessary time to understand the project and to test it, looking into the source code will help a lot.

-### Basic server mechanics
+### Functional

-#### The student should be able to justify his choices and explain the following:
+***Is the student able to justify his choices and explain the following:***

 ###### How does an HTTP server works?
 ###### Which function was used for I/O Multiplexing and how does it works?
 ###### Is the server using only one select (or equivalent) to read the client requests and write answers?